-Saint Mark's Cathedral has a long history of beautiful beginnings for heterosexual and same-sex couples entering into a committed relationship together.
-If you are interested in reserving the Cathedral for your special day, the following information will help you:
+Saint Mark's Cathedral has a long history of beautiful beginnings for couples entering into a committed relationship together.
+Saint Mark’s has long recognized and celebrated same-sex marriages, and we believe such inclusion enriches our life together.
+If you are interested in having the Cathedral serve as the sacred place for your wedding, the following information will help you:

 Thank you for your interest in Saint Mark's Cathedral as a holy place in which to begin your new life together!

 The faith community at Saint Mark’s is honored to offer the hospitality of the cathedral to you in this time of loss and sorrow.
 It is our privilege to assist you in any way we can.
 As Christians, we proclaim that in death, life is changed, not ended, and we hope our ministry will help you to move forward with assurance that the person you love has passed through death into new life in God, and that in your grief, Christ makes himself present in compassion.

 Funeral and memorial services at Saint Mark’s are based on the order of service provided in The Book of Common Prayer.
 The liturgy and music department will help your family to plan the service, and to choose readings, prayers, hymns, and music that proclaim our faith in resurrection; reflect and celebrate the life of the person who has died; and offer comfort and hope to all who mourn.
 Livestreaming of funerals may be available, if desired.

 To inquire about scheduling a funeral please contact Cathedral Sacristan Michael Seewer at firstname.lastname@example.org, or one of the clergy at 206.323.0300.
 Here are some resources to help you:

 - The Saint Mark's funeral planning form (docx format)

 - The Saint Mark's funeral planning form (pdf format)